-Plan Alignment (if applicable) Action Title Action Description Planned ESSER III Funded Expenditures Comprehensive Plan for Federal, State and Local Funds Related to COVID Pandemic Recovery Pg.
-24., 2021-2024 LCAP Goal 2 Actions 9&10, Goal 3 Actions 2&3.
-2020-2021 Learning Continuity and Attendance Plan pg.
-20&27 Intervention Teachers Elementary, K-6 Each elementary school site will have one intervention teacher.
+Plan Alignment (if applicable) Action Title Action Description Planned ESSER III Funded Expenditures 2021-2024 LCAP Goal 2 Actions 9&10, Goal 3 Actions 2&3.
+2020- 2021 Learning Continuity and Attendance Plan pg.
+27 Action PLL#6, Expanded Learning Opportunities Grant Plan pg.
+3 #2 Intervention Teachers Elementary, K-6 Each elementary school site will have one intervention teacher.
 These intervention teachers will lead the effort in identifying learning gaps, designing and implementing effective Tier II interventions in English Language Arts and Math, with a focus on early literacy in the elementary grades.
 These interventions will be provided both during the school day and after school hours.
-Enhanced Core Reading Instruction (level 1), Fast Track Phonics (level 1), and/or Lightening Squad (level ) professional development will be provided.
+Enhanced Core Reading Instruction (level 1), Fast Track Phonics (level 1), and/or Lightening Squad (level 1) professional development will be provided.
 All of these Evidence-Based Practices (EBPs) have been piloted for two years and are now being expanded because taking these EBPs to scale will improve student learning.
-6,706,648 Comprehensive Plan for Federal, State and Local Funds Related to COVID Pandemic Recovery Pg.
-24., 2021-2024 LCAP Goal 2 Actions 9&10, Goal 3 Actions 2&3, 2020-2021 Learning Continuity and Attendance Plan pg.
-20&27 Instructional Aides, K-6 Each elementary school site will have two instructional aides, to work alongside the intervention teacher, to provide Tier II interventions with a focus on early literacy instruction, and including ELA and Math for all grade levels, as determined by diagnostic assessment.
-Enhanced Core Reading Instruction (level 1), Fast Track Phonics (level 1), and/or Lightening Squad (level ) professional development will be provided.
+This is an expansion of the LCAP, LCP, and ELOG.
+6,706,648 2021-2024 LCAP Goal 2 Actions 9&10, Goal 3 Actions 2&3, 2020- 2021 Learning Continuity and Attendance Plan pg.
+27 Action PLL#6, Expanded Learning Opportunities Grant Plan pg.
+3 #2 Instructional Aides, K-6 Each elementary school site will have two instructional aides, to work alongside the intervention teacher, to provide Tier II interventions with a focus on early literacy instruction, and including ELA and Math for all grade levels, as determined by diagnostic assessment.
+Enhanced Core Reading Instruction (level 1), Fast Track Phonics (level 1), and/or Lightening Squad (level 1) professional development will be provided.
 All of these Evidence-Based Practices (EBPs) have been piloted for two years and are now being expanded because taking these EBPs to scale will improve student learning.
-2,339,480 Comprehensive Plan for Federal, State and Local Funds Related to COVID Pandemic Recovery Pg.
-24., Intervention Teachers Middle School, 6-8 Each middle school will have two intervention teachers.
-These intervention teachers will lead the effort in identifying learning gaps, designing and implementing effective Tier II interventions in English Language Arts and Math.
-These interventions (level 2) will be provided both during the school 3,095,376
+This is an expansion of the LCAP, LCP, and ELOG.
+2,339,480 2021-2024 LCAP Goal 2 Actions 9&10, Goal 3 Each middle school will have two intervention teachers.
+These intervention teachers will lead the effort in identifying 3,095,376